eelbaz/srpo-setup-guide/README.md

+# Flux SRPO in ComfyUI | Realistic Images with No Plastic Look
-# SRPO (Semantic Relative Preference Optimization) OSX Silicon Setup Guide
+# SRPO (Semantic Relative Preference Optimization) On OSX Silicon Setup Guide

 A comprehensive guide to setting up SRPO with ComfyUI using uv on macOS ARM64 (Apple Silicon).